dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 Some low WD values do not have any impact, and some big WD values do hurt the loss decreasing.

-This all leads to the idea there is an ideal WD value for the specific optimizer.
+This all leads to the idea there is ideal WD value for the other specific optimizer setting including the lr.

-<sub>Optimizer also means we set the lr right</sub>
+### Great for penalizing the big weights.

-What some other people noted weight decay will penalizes big weights.
+When the weight decay coefficient is big, the penalty for the big weights is also big, when it is small there is no such penalty.

-When the weight decay coefficient is big, the penalty for big weights is also big, when it is small weights still may grow.
+### Can hurt the performance at some point.

-However, WD will hurt performance of your neural network at some point.
+Weight Decay can hurt performance of your neural network at some point.

 Let the prediction loss of your net is $\mathcal{L}$ and the weight decay loss $\mathcal{R}$.